COVID-19 FAQs for Employers: Update on Temporary Closures, Layoffs, and Leaves of Absence

 This request should be accommodated if possible, but as stated above, there are some positions that simply cannot be performed remotely.
 Whether the request needs to be granted depends on the specific request, position, and circumstances.
 Generally speaking, employers are encouraged to allow remote work whenever possible during this pandemic, whether the request is based on an underlying medical condition or otherwise.
 As in other employment situations, employers may need to provide a leave of absence as a reasonable accommodation.

-Employees who self-isolate or self-quarantine on recommendation from health authorities or healthcare providers because of a compromised immune system will be eligible for unemployment benefits under opens in a new windowOrder 20-05 if they are unable to work as a result (either because the job cannot be performed remotely or because the only available accommodation is an unpaid leave of absence).
+Employees who self-isolate or self-quarantine on recommendation from health authorities or healthcare providers because of a compromised immune system will be eligible for unemployment benefits under opens in a new windowOrder 20-05opens PDF file if they are unable to work as a result (either because the job cannot be performed remotely or because the only available accommodation is an unpaid leave of absence).
 The individual would also be eligible for unemployment benefits if health authorities or a healthcare provider otherwise determine the individual’s presence in the workplace would put the individual or others at risk.
 Note that, in addition to any reasonable accommodation requirements under the ADA or Minnesota Human Rights Act, Minnesota offers job protection for certain isolation or quarantine situations.

 We have to temporarily lay-off several employees because of COVID-19.
 We are also reducing some employees’ hours, though we will be able to keep them employed on a part-time basis.
 Is our unemployment insurance tax rate going to increase?